 Free Software for MP3 to MIDI Conversion

 This is not just free, but also a quite simple way to convert MP3 to a MIDI file.
 The first one that comes to mind is Audacity, the legendary free and open-source audio editor.
-It has all kinds of features, including this type of converter, which is actually pretty decent.
+It has all kinds of features, including this type of converter, which is pretty decent.

-On the other side, Intelliscore is a specialized software that can convert any kind of music file to MIDI with ease and which is one of the rare ones that can convert multi-instrument MP3 files with great accuracy.
+On the other side, Intelliscore is a specialized software that can convert any kind of music file to MIDI with ease and is one of the rare ones that can convert multi-instrument MP3 files with great accuracy.

-AVS Audio Converter is also a good solution too.
+AVS Audio Converter is also a good solution.
 This free software offers conversion between all kinds of music files, as well as music to MIDI conversion.

 How to Convert MP3 to MIDI in Logic Pro